Great is Thy faithfulness!

 I am in a new season of life with our family of 6, as my husband attends seminary.
 Through this journey, I have been reminded of the way that God divinely designs His children and desires for us to use the gifts He has graciously given.
 I have written in journals for years, written songs, short stories, poems, children’s stories, and articles.
 After taking a long break from writing on a blog, I believe the Lord is leading me back to writing more regularly to use the gifts that He has designed.

 In 2005, I recorded an album of original songs, snapshots of joy, faith, struggle, healing, waiting, and rest.
 It is a tapestry of grace, a story of faith and pursuit of Christ.
+(I’ll be uploading my music soon!)
 I recorded this album shortly before I met my husband.
 Over the years, it has been a joy to hear of the ways God has used these songs to encourage and minister to many.
-To learn more, feel free to read my series of essays (Parts 1, 2, and 3) where I share glimpses of my journey: Wait For You: A Tapestry of Grace Part 1.
-(I’ll be uploading my music soon!)
+To learn more, feel free to read my series of essays (Parts 1, 2, 3) where I share glimpses of my journey…

 As well, I am enjoying a new found role as a Birth Doula, assisting families in one of the most delicate seasons of life, welcoming the joy and blessing of children.
 It is a joy to provide continuous labor support and compassionate care to women in childbirth.

 I love to write about new mercies God gives, new lessons learned about that one Great Story and how everything flows from it.
 There will be short snapshots, vignettes of grace, selected, organized and presented like a museum filled with memories, captured as a moment in time; words delicately placed together to offer a portrait of beauty, grace, and hope.
 This is a blog dedicated to my little family whom I love with all my heart.